-If a circuit breaker failure occurs and, as a result, a single phase to earth fault within a transmission system sub-network designed to the N-1-1 criterion is not cleared by a main protection scheme, the power system must return to a state that meets the steady state performance standards specified in clause 2.2.2 without generation rescheduling, provided that the power transfer at the time of the fault is no greater than 80% of the expected transmission system peak load and that, prior to the event, all transmission system equipment is in service.
+If a circuit breaker failure occurs and, as a resut, a single phase to earth fault within a transmission system sub-network designed to the N-1-1 criterion is not cleared by a main protection scheme, the power system must return to a state that meets the steady state performance standards specified in clause 2.2.2 without generation rescheduling, provided that the power transfer at the time of the fault is no greater than 80% of the expected transmission system peak load and that, prior to the event, all transmission system equipment is in service.

-2.5.3 Perth CBD Criterion
+2.5.3 Perth Central Business District Criterion

-- (a) The Perth CBD criterion applies to those sub-networks of the transmission system that transfer power to the Perth CBD and zone substations and the transmission lines that terminate in those zone substations that supply Perth CBD. - (b) Following any outage within a sub-network to which the Perth CBD criterion applies involving: - (1) one or two transmission lines; - (2) one or two supply transformers; or - (3) one transmission line and one supply transformer, and irrespective of whether any single transmission element outage is planned or unplanned, there must be sufficient power transfer capacity in the transmission system to maintain supply to all Consumers within the Perth CBD without the need to reschedule generation.
+- (a) The Perth Central Business District (CBD) criterion applies to those subnetworks of the transmission system that transfer power to the Perth CBD Zone and it currently applies to the Milligan Street and Hay Street zone substations and the transmission lines that terminate in those zone substations.
+This coverage may be extended in the future as the Perth CBD grows. - (b) Following any outage within a sub-network to which the Perth CBD criterion applies involving: - (1) one or two transmission lines; - (2) one or two supply transformers; or - (3) one transmission line and one supply transformer, and irrespective of whether any single transmission element outage is planned or unplanned, there must be sufficient power transfer capacity in the transmission system to maintain supply to all Consumers within the Perth CBD Zone without the need to reschedule generation.

-- (c) For an unplanned outage of a single supply transformer, there may be a supply interruption to some Consumers of up to 30 seconds to allow for the automatic transfer of the affected loads to other supply transformers within the same substation or to other substations using capacity that is kept available for this purpose. - (d) For unplanned outages of two transmission elements in accordance with clause 2.5.3(b), there may be a supply interruption to some Consumers of up to 2 hours to allow for the transfer of the affected loads to other supply transformers within the same substation or to other substations using capacity that is kept available for this purpose. - (e) Apart from the supply interruptions provided for in clauses 2.5.3(c) and 2.5.3(d), the power system must continue to meet the performance standards specified in clause 2.2.
+- (c) For an unplanned outage of a single supply transformer, there may be a supply interruption to some Consumers of up to 30 seconds to allow for the automatic transfer of the affected loads to other supply transformers within the same substation or to other substations using capacity that is kept available for this purpose. - (d) For unplanned outages of two transmission elements in accordance with clause 2.5.3(b), there may be a supply interruption to some Consumers of up to 2 hours to allow for the transfer of the affected loads to other supply transformers within the same substation or to other substations using capacity that is kept available for this purpose.

+(e) Apart from the supply interruptions provided for in clauses 2.5.3(c) and 2.5.3(d), the power system must continue to meet the performance standards specified in clause 2.2.

-2.5.4 Zone Substations
+2.5.3.2 Zone Substations